birkin/django_template_11_project/README.md

     - webapp
         - create db if necessary
             - django:
+                - run `python ./manage.py makemigrations --empty name_of_app` to initialize stuff
+                - run `python ./manage.py makemigrations --dry-run` to see what will be done with the real command
+                - run `python ./manage.py makemigrations`
-                - run `python ./manage.py migrate` to create tables
+                - run `python ./manage.py migrate` to actually create tables
                     - if expected tables aren't created, may need to run `python ./manage.py migrate --run-syncdb`
                 - run `python ./manage.py createsuperuser` for the admin user prompt
         - django: